Information for men who have sex with women

 - Vaccination is most effective when a male is aged under 15 because, at that age, he is unlikely to have been exposed to HPV.
 But vaccination is still a good idea for adults because it can protect against high-risk types of HPV that you may not have been exposed to yet.
 It can also prevent re-infection by a high-risk type that you may already have been exposed to but which your body has previously cleared.

-- Although men cannot get HPV from a woman who has been vaccinated, 15% of girls are not currently vaccinated in the UK.
+- Although men cannot get HPV from a woman who has been vaccinated, over 15% of girls are not currently vaccinated in the UK.
 Also, men can get HPV from a woman who was too old to be vaccinated by the NHS (vaccination started for girls in the UK in 2008) or from a woman from another country where there is no vaccination programme for girls or a programme with a low uptake (in France, for example, only about a quarter of girls are vaccinated).

 - There is no screening programme for men that can detect cancers caused by HPV at an early stage (there is no male equivalent of the cervical cancer screening programme).